-- Simply.
-Try to plan meals that will have leftovers that can be used for another meal.
-Also, plan a week's worth of meals before you go grocery shopping to cut out last-minute trips to the store.
+- Simplify.
+Try to plan meals that will have leftovers you can use for another meal.
+Also, plan a week’s worth of meals before you go grocery shopping to cut out last-minute trips to the store.
 Group your errands so you can do them during a single trip.
-Let your child choose one of the absent parent's chores as his or her own.
+Let your child choose one of the absent parent’s chores as his or her own.

 - Be honest.
 Share appropriate information about the deployed parent’s location and assignment.
 Answer your child’s questions honestly but in an age-appropriate way.